TidierOrg/TidierDB.jl/docs/src/index.md

 Bang bang `!!` Interpolation for columns and values is supported.

-There are a few subtle but important differences from Tidier.jl outlined [here] (https://github.com/drizk1/TidierDB.jl/blob/main/docs/examples/UserGuide/key_differences.jl).
+There are a few subtle but important differences from Tidier.jl outlined [here](https://github.com/drizk1/TidierDB.jl/blob/main/docs/examples/UserGuide/key_differences.jl).

 Missing a function or backend?

 You can actually use any (non-agg) sql fucntion in mutate with the correct sql syntax and it will will still run.
 But open an issue, and we would be happy to address it.